JuanPotato/Legofy/README.md

 $ legofy --palette effects image.jpg
 $ legofy --palette all image.jpg
 ```
 There is another one palette, mono, with only 2 colors (black and white...).
-It's just for fun...
+It's just for test and fun...

 ### Troubleshooting